Cashed-up Chinese aircraft lessors spread their wings

-HONG KONG (Reuters) - The sale of one of the world’s top aircraft leasing companies to a Chinese consortium is the boldest signal yet that China’s aviation industry will increasingly look to the cash-rich home market for specialist finance to support its expanding fleet.
+HONG KONG, Dec 13 (Reuters) - The sale of one of the world’s top aircraft leasing companies to a Chinese consortium is the boldest signal yet that China’s aviation industry will increasingly look to the cash-rich home market for specialist finance to support its expanding fleet.

 For China, the rise of a powerful air finance industry is a third pillar in its aviation development, alongside parts manufacturing and assembly for foreign planemakers like Airbus and Beijing’s own Comac C919 commercial jetliner project.